College Code: AR

 Transfer of Credit

-Graduate credit earned prior to admission to a certificate, master's, or doctoral program may be eligible to be transferred and applied to a CVPA graduate program, certificate or doctoral degree.
-Please see AP.6.5.3 Transfer of Credit for more detailed information about the requirements.
+Graduate credit earned prior to admission to a certificate or master's program may be eligible to be transferred into Mason and applied to the certificate or degree.
+Please see full details under AP.6.5 Credit by Exam or Transfer.

 Appeals Process